J-Chandra-py/Navier_Stokes_cylinder2D/reproduce/trainings/arch_study/README.md

 ## Notes
 - Results and models are saved in `model_data/`.
 - Useful for comparing the effect of architecture choices on PINN performance.

+## Reference
+- The origin repository and base code for all PINN trainings in this folder are from https://github.com/AdrianDario10/Navier_Stokes_cylinder2D